|Homepage Ralph Häussler||

 Das Volk entscheidet alles, nicht Beamte oder Behörden! //

-The People decide everything, not any office holders!
+The People decide everything, not any office holders or civil servants!

 Aristoteles, Pol.
 1317b19-30: